 In the early years of settlement in North America the settlers were simply squatters on land previously used freely by the Native Americans who had no concept of land ownership.
 The settlers staked out as much land as they could use and proceeded to work it.
 Over time, due to their responsible occupation, their apropriation went unchallenged and became quasi ownership through custom and usage.
 (Their ownership was finally legitimised in the general pre-emption law of 1841, (2)).
 On the more productive sites owner/occupiers could choose to employ labour directly or rent all or part of their land to a tenant, who paid a rent out of his earnings from the land he worked.
 The rental value to the owner was thus related to the productive value of the site.
 It is this annual rental value of land that is later to become the basis for calculating the rate of LVT

 The US Federal Government was always interested in encouraging the settlement and development westward by small farmers and homesteaders.
-To this end, in 1785, it introduced an ordinance in which minimum lots of 640 acres of land could be sold off for $2 an acre, (3).
-However this was still far too much for small farmers but it unfortunately attracted wealthy speculators who had no intention of working the land themselves.
+To this end, in 1785, it introduced an ordinance in which minimum lots of 640 acres of land could be sold off for $2 an acre, (2).
+However although this was taken up by many small farmers it also attracted wealthy speculators who had no intention of working the land themselves.
 They bought up large selective areas, which they then held out of use, waiting for values to rise so they could make a good profit from renting or selling later at a higher price.
 This of course prevented new settlers from gaining access to viable sites.
 An even lower margin was thus created beyond the enclosed land held out of use, which further depressed the level of wages.
 (Fig.14)

 The speculators were able to make great fortunes selling off individual sites at high profits as the land values rose with increasing demand.
 This type of speculation continues to this day and is especially damaging in newly developing countries.